romanmurzac/BigDataNights/night_2/README.md

         description: "Expiration date of the card."
       - name: currency_code
         description: "Currency code for transactions."
+      - name: transaction_currency
+        description: "Currency that was used for transaction."

   - name: fact_transaction
     description: "Fact table for transaction details."